Experimental Mechanized Force: The Purple Primer, 1929

-In March 1929, Broad wrote the first War Office manual about armoured warfare, Mechanized and Armoured Formations: (Instructions for Guidance when considering their Action), 1929 (provisional), known as the Purple Primer because of its cover.
-The manual was intended to provide the framework for staff exercises and was a concise yet wide-ranging document which foreshadowed many of the features of armoured operations in the Second World War.
+In March 1929, Broad wrote the first War Office manual about armoured warfare, "Mechanised and Armoured Formations: (Instructions for Guidance when considering their Action), 1929 (provisional)", known as the Purple Primer because of its cover.
+The manual was intended to provide the framework for staff exercises and was a concise yet wide-ranging document that foreshadowed many of the features of armoured operations in the Second World War.
 Because equipment and tactics were in flux, officers were told to keep an open mind.
 The primer contained predictions on the composition, organisation and use of armoured forces.
 The manual comprised four short chapters on vehicles, organisation, operations and administration.
 Broad divided vehicles into armoured fighting vehicles (AFVs), armoured troop carriers and soft-skinned carriers, supply vehicles and tractors.
 AFVs gave an attacker the means to combine fire, manoeuvre and protection, were less vulnerable than conventional units to air attack and gas warfare, AFVs had a great "moral and material effect" on other arms.
 Broad cautioned that tanks and other armoured vehicles were dependent on supply from a base and limited in cross-country mobility.
-Static anti-tank guns would always be more powerful than tank-mounted guns and were more accurate than guns fired on the move, a frontal attack on prepared defences would court severe losses unless supported by covering fire.
+Static anti-tank guns would always be more powerful than tank-mounted guns and were easier to aim than guns fired on the move.
+A frontal attack on prepared defences would court severe losses, unless supported by covering fire.
 Medium tanks were the most powerful and best used to "destroy the enemy by fire or shock action".

-The chapter on the organisation of the army of the future described cavalry brigades or divisions, light armoured brigades or divisions, medium armoured brigades and infantry divisions which incorporated armoured units.
+The chapter on the organisation of the army of the future described cavalry brigades or divisions, light armoured brigades or divisions, medium armoured brigades and infantry divisions that incorporated armoured units.
 Medium armoured brigades would be the most powerful units in the army, conducting the most important attacks and providing infantry and cavalry support at times, provided that the commander engaged the armoured brigades under the "most favourable conditions".
 Five pages of the operations chapter described armoured brigades attacking independently; only half a page was devoted to attacks with the cooperation of infantry and cavalry.
 For an attack on a defensive position, tanks would be part of the attack, protected by machine-gun fire, smoke screens, air and infantry support.
 The tanks would exploit success by causing a collapse of the opponent's defences and cut supply lines, creating chaos in which mobile warfare leading to decisive results could occur.
 The chapter on administration dealt with organisation, supply, recovery and repair of vehicles, traffic control and medical services.
 Armoured units had considerable support needs which were a severe constraint; gleaning food from the countryside was difficult for such fast-moving formations and their needs for fuel, ammunition and spare parts required a separate supply organisation.